 Blogs / Websites

 You cannot have a resource guide to test automation without including the headquarters of knowledge for Selenium WebDriver.
-This is a fantastic wiki for a great deal of information related to learn Selenium Webdriver.
-Some of the topics that you can read about from the contributors themselves include:
+This fantastic wiki covers everything related to Selenium.
+Some of the topics you can read about from the contributors include:

-This is my home base where I talk about everything related to QA with a serious focus on automated software testing using Selenium WebDriver.
-I have both posts and actual video tutorials that teach you step-by-step.
-Here are some examples of what you can learn:
+This website covers everything related to QA, with a particular focus on automated software testing using Selenium WebDriver.
+There are posts and video tutorials that teach you step-by-step how to work with Selenium WebDriver.
+Here are some posts that you should read through: